ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 = 1.3 =
 * Added support for carousel categories, using filtering with the `category` shortcode
-* Added shortcode attribute to specify ordering of images
+* Added `category` shortcode attribute to specify ordering of images
 	* This means that images can now be in a random order
+* Added `twbs` shortcode aatribute to allow the output of Twitter Bootstrap v3 markup
+* Added WordPress directory screenshots
 * Admin thumbnail images now link to the edit page

 = 1.2 =